SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 #0   running   2020-02-05T22:57:51Z   0.0%   0 of 1G   0 of 1G
 ```

 In the line starting with `routes:`, we can get a link to our newly created application.
-Go ahead and check that it's up by browsing to it or using curl.
+Go ahead and check that it's up by browsing to it or using `curl`!

 ## Logging